The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Related Work

-The study of causal abstractions has been conducted from yet another, although related, point of view.
-Namely, there have been efforts to formalize when exactly a given causal model can be seen as a causally consistent abstraction of another one \citep{rubenstein2017causal,beckers2019abstracting}.
+The study of abstractions in causality has been conducted from yet another point of view.
+Namely, there have been efforts to formalize when exactly a given causal model can be seen as a causally consistent abstraction of another one \citep{rubenstein2017causal,beckers2019abstracting,beckers2020approximate}.
 The core idea is that intervening on a variable in the low-level model and then transitioning to the high-level model should yield the same distribution over the model variables as first transitioning to the high-level model and then intervening.
-To account for cases where this commutativity between abstracting and intervening is imperfect, \citet{beckers2020approximate} introduced approximate abstractions.
-Although these works do not provide methods for constructing causal model abstractions, recent efforts have focused on learning such high-level models.
-Notably, \citet{xia2024neural} present a method for constructing high-level models based on clustering low-level variables, while \citet{zennaro2023jointly} and \citet{felekis2024causal} focus on learning an abstraction map given both low-level and high-level SCMs, each by minimizing a distinct measure of abstraction error.
-In contrast, our method does not learn a high-level SCM, but a representation of $X$ which is causally relevant.
-It seems to us that a possibly fruitful avenue of research consists of studying whether representation learning method introduced in this paper can be used to construct high-level causal models.
-In fact, the connection between causal representation learning and the task of learning abstractions of causal models has been noted before \citep{zennaro2023jointly}.
-Furthermore, the macrovariables from \citet{chalupka2017overview} were already shown to induce high-level causal models that satisfy the definition of approximate abstraction \citep{beckers2020approximate}, suggesting that the causal representations learned using the CIB method may play a similar role.
+Although these works do not provide methods for constructing causal model abstractions, recent efforts have focused on learning such high-level models \citet{xia2024neural,zennaro2023jointly,felekis2024causal}.
+In contrast, our method does not learn an abstraction of an SCM, but a an abstraction of a (set of) variable(s) $X$ which is causally relevant.

+Finally, we note that the learning task in the causal representation learning literature (see \emph{e.g.} \citet{scholkopf2021towards,brehmer2022weakly,bonifati2022time2feat,ahuja2023interventional,lippe2023biscuit,bing2023invariance,von2024nonparametric,bing2024identifying,buchholz2024learning}) may appear to be related to to our task of learning OCVAs.
+However, this is not the case.
+In the causal representation learning task, the goal is to infer latent causal variables (and their causal relations) which may have generated some given low-level data.
+In contrast, our method aims to construct a an abstraction $T$ of a variable $X$ which keeps causal control over a chosen target $Y$ while compressing $X$.
+In particular, we do not make any assumptions of existence of latent variables from which data is generated.